grafana/mimir/docs/sources/architecture/distributor.md

 # Distributor

-The **distributor** component is responsible for receiving incoming series from Prometheus.
+The distributor is a stateless component that receives time-series data from Prometheus or the Grafana agent.
-Incoming data is validated for correctness and to ensure that it is within the configured limits for the given tenant.
+The distributor validates the data for correctness and to ensure that it is within the configured limits for a given tenant.
-Valid data is then split into batches and sent to multiple [ingesters]({{<relref "./ingester.md">}}) in parallel, sharding series among ingesters and replicating each series by the configured replication factor (three by default).
+The distributor then divides the data into batches and sends it to multiple [ingesters]({{< relref "./ingester.md" >}}) in parallel, shards the series among ingesters, and replicates each series by the configured replication factor.
+By default, the configured replication factor is three.

-The distributor is **stateless**.

 ## Validation

-The distributor validates received data before writing it to ingesters.
+The distributor validates data that it receives before writing the data to the ingesters.
-Given a single request can contain both valid and invalid data, invalid metrics, samples, metadata and exemplars are skipped, while valid data is passed on to ingesters.
+Because a single request can contain valid and invalid metrics, samples, metadata, and exemplars, the distributor only passes valid data to the ingesters.
+The distributor does not include invalid data in its requests to the ingesters.
-If the request contains any invalid data, distributor will return a 400 HTTP status code and the response body will include details.
+If the request contains invalid data, the distributor returns a 400 HTTP status code and the details appear in the response body.
-These details about the first invalid data are typically logged by the sender, for example Prometheus or Grafana Agent.
+The details about the first invalid data are typically logged by the sender, be it Prometheus or Grafana Agent.
-The valid data in the request is passed on to ingesters, while only invalid data is skipped.

 The distributor validation includes the following checks:

 - The metric metadata and labels conform to the [Prometheus exposition format](https://prometheus.io/docs/concepts/data_model/).
-- The metric metadata (name, help and unit) is not longer than `-validation.max-metadata-length`.
+- The metric metadata (`name`, `help`, and `unit`) are not longer than what is defined via the `-validation.max-metadata-length` flag.
 - The number of labels of each metric is not higher than `-validation.max-label-names-per-series`.
 - Each metric label name is not longer than `-validation.max-length-label-name`.
 - Each metric label value is not longer than `-validation.max-length-label-value`.
 - Each sample timestamp is not newer than `-validation.create-grace-period`.
-- Each exemplar has a timestamp and at least one non empty label name and value pair.
+- Each exemplar has a timestamp and at least one non-empty label name and value pair.
 - Each exemplar has no more than 128 labels.

-_The limits can be overridden on a per-tenant basis in the overrides section of the runtime configuration._
+> **Note:** For each tenant, you can override the validation checks by modifying the [overrides section]({{< relref "../configuration/about-grafana-mimir-arguments.md" >}}) of the runtime configuration.

 ## Rate limiting

-The distributor includes a built-in rate limiter, which will drop whole requests and send back an HTTP 429 error if the rate goes over a maximum number of samples per second.
-The rate limit applies on a per-tenant basis.
+The distributor includes a built-in rate limiter that it applies to each tenant.

-The configured limit is the tenant's max ingestion rate across the whole Grafana Mimir cluster.
+The rate limit is the maximum ingestion rate for each tenant across the Grafana Mimir cluster.
+If the rate exceeds the maximum number of samples per second, the distributor drops the request and returns an HTTP 429 response code.

-Internally, the limit is implemented configuring a per-distributor local rate limiter set as `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas, and it's automatically adjusted if the number of replicas change.
+Internally, the limit is implemented using a per-distributor local rate limiter.
+The local rate limiter for each distributor is configured with a limit of `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
+The distributor automatically adjusts the ingestion rate limit if the number of distributor replicas change.
-For this reason, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors](#load-balancing-across-distributors).
+Because the rate limit is implemented using a per-distributor local rate limiter, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors]({{< relref "#load-balancing-across-distributors" >}}).

-The rate limit can be configured via the following flags:
+Use the following flags to configure the rate limit:

-- `-distributor.ingestion-rate-limit`: Per-tenant ingestion rate limit in samples per second.
+- `-distributor.ingestion-rate-limit`: Ingestion rate limit, which is per tenant, and which is in samples per second
-- `-distributor.ingestion-burst-size`: Per-tenant allowed ingestion burst size (in number of samples).
+- `-distributor.ingestion-burst-size`: Ingestion burst size (in number of samples) allowed, which is per tenant

-_The rate limiting can be overridden on a per-tenant basis by setting `ingestion_rate` and `ingestion_burst_size` in the overrides section of the runtime configuration._
+> **Note:** You can override rate limiting on a per-tenant basis by setting `ingestion_rate` and `ingestion_burst_size` in the overrides section of the runtime configuration.

-_Prometheus remote write doesn't retry requests on 429 HTTP response status code by default.
-This behaviour can be modified setting `retry_on_http_429: true` in the Prometheus [`remote_write` config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)._
+> **Note:** By default, Prometheus remote write doesn't retry requests on 429 HTTP response status code.
+To modify this behavior, use `retry_on_http_429: true` in the Prometheus [`remote_write` configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ### Configuration

-The distributors form a [hash ring]({{<relref "./about-the-hash-ring.md">}}) (called the distributors’ ring) to discover each other and enforce limits correctly.
+The distributors form a [hash ring]({{< relref "./about-the-hash-ring.md" >}}) (called the distributors’ ring) to discover each other and enforce limits correctly.

 The default configuration uses `memberlist` as the backend for the distributors’ ring.
 To configure a different backend, such as Consul or etcd, the following CLI flags (and their respective YAML configuration options) configure the key-value store of the distributors’ ring: